Iran to hold runoff election with reformist Pezeshkian and hard-liner Jalili after low-turnout vote

-DUBAI, United Arab Emirates — (AP) — Iran announced Saturday it will hold a runoff presidential election to replace the late hard-line President Ebrahim Raisi after an initial vote saw the top candidates not securing an outright win in the lowest turnout poll ever held in the Islamic Republic.
+DUBAI, United Arab Emirates — (AP) — Iran will hold a runoff presidential election pitting a little-known reformist against a hard-line former nuclear negotiator after results released Saturday showed the lowest-ever poll turnout in the Islamic Republic’s history.

-The election this coming Friday will pit reformist candidate Masoud Pezeshkian against the hard-line former nuclear negotiator Saeed Jalili.
+More than 60% of voters cast no ballot in the race that saw reformist Masoud Pezeshkian best Saeed Jalili, who competed alongside two other hard-liners.

+With Jalili now alone in facing the cardiac surgeon, Pezeshkian's campaign would need to draw voters to the July 5 runoff in an election they've otherwise not taken part in as public anger hardens following years of Iran facing economic hardships and mass protests under its Shiite theocracy.

+“Let’s look at it as a protest in its own right: A very widespread choice to reject what’s on offer – both the candidates and the system,” said Sanam Vakil, the director of Chatham House's Middle East and North Africa program.
+“That tells us a lot about public opinion and apathy, frustration.
+It sort of brings it all together.”
-Mohsen Eslami, an election spokesman, announced the result in a news conference carried by Iranian state television.
-He said of 24.5 million votes cast, Pezeshkian got 10.4 million while Jalili received 9.4 million.

-Parliament speaker Mohammad Bagher Qalibaf got 3.3 million.
-Shiite cleric Mostafa Pourmohammadi had over 206,000 votes.
+Of the 24.5 million votes cast in Friday's election, Pezeshkian got 10.4 million while Jalili received 9.4 million, election spokesman Mohsen Eslami announced.
+Parliament speaker Mohammad Bagher Qalibaf got 3.3 million, while Shiite cleric Mostafa Pourmohammadi had over 206,000 votes.

 As has been the case since the 1979 Islamic Revolution, women and those calling for radical change have been barred from running, while the vote itself will have no oversight from internationally recognized monitors.